solid/authorization-panel/proposals/wac-ucr/uc-survey.md

 * +1 elf-pavlik:
 * +1 csarven: I don't plan to implement it.
 * +1 jaxoncreed:
-* +0 Kai Gilb: graphMetrix.
+* +0 KaiGilb: graphMetrix.
 Sounds good for the future, we are not there quite yet.

 ## Trust